emmanuelcormier/bigiq/docs/class1/module2/lab1.rst

   :align: center
   :scale: 50%

-12. In the Advanced Firewall (AFM) Section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button
+12. In the Network Security (AFM) section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button

 .. image:: ../pictures/module2/img_module2_lab1_11.png
   :align: center
   :scale: 50%

-- Again, you will experience the conflict resolution screens.
-Choose to keep the objects that are already on the BIG-IQ

-13. In the BIG-IP (DNS) Section, click the Import button
+13. In the BIG-IP DNS section, click the Import button

 .. image:: ../pictures/module2/img_module2_lab1_12.png
   :align: center